bindaash/devTut/README.md

  * You should have received a copy of the GNU General Public License
  * along with PHP Copyright.
 If not, see <http://www.gnu.org/licenses/>.

-N.B: This project is only for demo and learning pupose.
+N.B: This project is only for demo and learning purpose.